 The definitive multimedia resource on wide awake hand surgery from renowned experts

 WALANT produces better outcomes in flexor and extensor tendon repair, tendon transfer, tenolysis, tendon grafts, and finger fracture surgery because unsedated patients can easily move reconstructed parts during surgery.
 This allows surgeons to make required adjustments and teach patients uninterrupted while they are awake.
-Eliminating sedation also decreases risks, increases patient safety, and reduces pain associated with local anesthesia injection.
+Eliminating sedation also decreases risks, increases patient safety, and reduces pain associated with intravenous insertion.
 Simple surgeries such as trigger finger and carpal tunnel release no longer require costly main operating rooms.
-Instead, they can be performed in minor procedure rooms with evidence-based sterility, resulting in lower costs and reduced biohazard waste.
+Instead, they can be performed in minor procedure rooms with evidence-based sterility, resulting in lower costs and reduced waste.

 - A three times larger video library with more than 500 videos, most of which are new